wor3835/2171-swen-261-06-d-kotd/docs/DesignDoc.md

 function as well that determines whether a jump is valid.
 It also has a makeMove function which allows a move to be made and also an inverseMove which allows the move that was made to be backtracked.

+It is important to note that Player violates the open/close principal.
+The Player class has information about the game the Player is associated with.
+This prevents the addition of a feature that would allow a Player to play multiple games.
+A way to fix this is to get rid of the direct association of Game and Player and instead keep track of Players in GameLobby.
+In GameLobby, players could then be assigned to multiple games.

+In addition, the Pawn and King subclasses do little to reduce coupling elsewhere.
+A solution would be to handle a piece's behavior in the Piece class and get rid of the two subclasses.
+This way the Client would not have to check the piece type.

+The last notable problem with the model tier is with BoardView.
+Showing the board view for the current player is something that should be handled in the ui tier and not in the model.

 ### &nbsp;Tier Application

 &nbsp;&nbsp;&nbsp;&nbsp;The application tier manages the games that are created in GameLobby and PlayerLobby.
 When players sign in they are sent to the